Gnawa: Gnawa and music

 The centres for Gnawa music are Marrakesh, Tangier, Rabat, Casablanca, Fez and Essaouira, which is in the southwest of Morocco where the Gnaoua World Music Festival is held annually.
 The Gnawa of Marrakesh hold their annual festival at the sanctuary of Moulay Brahim in the Atlas Mountains and around the sanctuary of Moulay Abdullah bin Tsain in the village of Tamesloht, between Marrakesh and the town of Amizmiz.
-The festivals take place in connection with the birthday of the Prophet.
+The festivals take place in connection with the birthday of Muhammad.

 The Gnawa of Khamlia hold their annual festival in August at the village of Khamlia in Erg Chebbi.

 Finally there is also a special tribe inside Gnawa called Ganga.
-The Ganga are of Amazigh or Chleuh origin and typically speak Tashelhait, and are found in Haha between Essaouira and Agadir and in the Sous Valley around towns like Agadir and Taroudant.
+The Ganga are of subsaharan African origin and typically speak Tashelhait, and are found in Haha between Essaouira and Agadir and in the Sous Valley around towns like Agadir and Taroudant.
 They do not play the guimbri but only focus on the dance known as kouyou, playing krakeb and the large drums called tebel or ganga, which is also part of the procession of the regular gnawa ceremony.